huangs0/mintccl/README.md

-The fundamental of (NCCL and MinTCCL) is that NvLink can be programmed via basic `ld`/`st` primitive (of PTX) on machines with [Unified Memory](https://developer.nvidia.com/blog/unified-memory-cuda-beginners/) and [GPU P2P Access](https://developer.nvidia.com/gpudirect) support that can map address of the GPU to another.
+The fundamental of (NCCL and MinTCCL) is that NvLink can be programmed via basic `ld`/`st` primitive (of PTX) on machines with [Unified Memory](https://developer.nvidia.com/blog/unified-memory-cuda-beginners/) and [GPU P2P Access](https://developer.nvidia.com/gpudirect) support that can map GMEM address of the GPU to another.
-Thus, we can easily reimplement this with `tl.inline_asm_elementwise`
+As there's no difference between reading local GMEM, Triton, theoretically, can also be used for communications and MinTCCL tries to prove this.

+## Roadmap
+* Collectives
+  - [ ] AllReduce
+  - [ ] AlltoAll
+  - [ ] Grouped P2P
+* Topology
+  - [x] Ring
+  - [ ] Tree / Binary Tree
+  - [ ] Hypercube
+* Performance Tuning
+  - [ ] Fine-grained control of SM Layout like NCCL
+* Arithemetics Types for ReduceOps
+  - [x] FP16
+  - [ ] Generic Support of FP32/BF16/FP8

 ## Known Issues
 1. On 8-GPU machines, MinTCCL will fail into deadlock, seems a problem of flag maangements, still debugging.